Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 that binary searches for that version will always converge back to that same log entry.

-To allow users to execute this algorithm, the concrete data provided by the Transparency Log consists of:

-- For each version of the label looked up in a binary ladder: the commitment corresponding to the label's value at that version.
-- For each log entry inspected by the search:
-  - The log entry's timestamp
-  - If a binary ladder is required: a batch search proof in the log entry's prefix tree for all of the different label-version pairs that constitute the binary ladder (potentially including the label-version pair needed by step 6).
-  - If a binary ladder is not required: the log entry's prefix tree root hash.
-- A batch inclusion proof for all inspected log entries.

-Ultimately, users verify that the search was done correctly by using this information to recompute the log tree's root hash.
-If this verification is successful, users move on to opening the target label-version pair's commitment.
+Once users successfully complete the search and the specified verification, they move on to opening the target label-version pair's commitment.

 # Greatest-Version Searches